Timsaur/StockTalk/DESIGN.md

 #### index()

-Defines a page that prompts the user to input a stock to predict the future price for.
+Establishes criteria on a page that prompts the user to input a stock to predict the future price for.
 The inputted ticker must be available to lookup from the IEX Finance API, and the ticker used will be saved to a global session["ticker"] variable.
 Data that is retreived from the API will be saved to a list of dictionaries called data.
 This information includes a date, open price, volume trade, close price, future prediction price, and ticker.

 #### result()

+Defines a function that enables a bookmark option for the user.
+Via the global variable of session["ticker"], on POST submission, result() will test if the ticker is already saved in the database.
+If already saved, no action will be taken, while if not saved, the username and ticker will be saved accordingly by session.

 ## Additional Information